Benzhaomin/twitchcancer/README.md

-# Sanitwitcher
+# TwitchCancer

-Sanitize a Twitch chat by removing spam and non-sensical stuff
+Monitor and cure Twitch chat's cancer by removing spam and non-sensical stuff

 ## Requirements